 But does the 23-year-old has what it takes to be the No 10 the Super Eagles crave for?

-Watching him play, Aribo has the skill and flair which Jay Jay was famously known for during his playing career.
+Watching him play, Aribo has the skill and flair that Jay Jay was famously known for during his playing career.

 However, their styles are contrasting as Aribo does not look like the player who can conjure up a pass out of nowhere – especially against a team that plays ten men behind the ball.